Jason-Skillman/Scene-Fader-Manager/README.md

 ---
 **Note:**

-Both of these links can also be installed with the same steps below.
+Prerequisite packages can also be installed with the same steps below.

 ---